-“Exaggerating your skills may be seen as an easy thing to get away with during the interview process, as it’s difficult to check unless there is a skills test in the process,” Lermusi says.
-“In addition, candidates may assume that prospective employers won’t check with their previous employer to confirm details about their past work experience.”
+“Exaggerating your skills may be seen as easy to get away with during the interview process, as it’s difficult to check unless there is a skills test in the process,” Lermusi says.
+“Also, candidates may assume that prospective employers won’t check with their previous employer to confirm details about their past work experience.”

-That said, it seems that hiring managers are lenient with applicants stretching out the facts.
+That said, hiring managers seem lenient with applicants stretching out the facts.
 Just one in three would never hire a dishonest candidate, leaving the remaining 66 percent of hiring managers who are willing to hire someone despite the claims being exaggerated.

-Applicants that inflate their GPA are the least offensive, according to the 92 percent of hiring managers who would still hire someone lying about their ranking.
+According to the 92 percent of hiring managers who would still hire someone lying about their ranking, applicants who inflate their GPA are the least offensive.

 Hiring Leniency Based on Misrepresentations

 Nonetheless, nearly half the hiring managers state they would never hire someone who lied during a reference or background check.

 Lermusi says he was shocked by the majority share of hiring managers who are willing to make a job offer to a dishonest candidate but points to the tight labor market as a reason why hiring managers are under pressure to fill positions, even if they find a misrepresented applicant.